nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * `st/` is followed by the time in 24-hour format and in the format of **hh:mm** Here, h is the hour, m is the minute and all has to be integers.
 * `ed/` is followed by the end date, it has to be a **valid date** and in the format of **YYYY-MM-DD**.
 * `et/` is followed by the time in 24-hour format and in the format of **hh:mm**.
+* The STARTDATE and STARTTIME provided can be in the past (ongoing event).
 * The STARTDATE and STARTTIME provided should be earlier than ENDDATE and ENDTIME.
 * The ENDDATE and ENDTIME provided cannot be a past date time.
 * `c/` is followed by the category.
 It is optional.